meibraransari/dotfiles/README.md

 .6='cd ../../../../../../'            # Go back 6  levels
 ts='tail -f /var/log/syslog'

-And many more... to see the all commands and its usage, use "linux_help" command.
+And many more... to see the all commands and its usage, use "help_linux" command.
 ```
 ## `🐳 Docker:` ✔
 ```